Brixton, Devon

-Brixton is a village, parish and former manor situated near Plymouth in Devon, England.
+Brixton is a village, parish and former manor situated near Plymouth in South Hams, Devon, England.
 It is located on the A379 Plymouth to Kingsbridge road and is about 6 mi from Plymouth.
 Its population is 1207.
+The parish contains the former manors of Brixton Reigny and Brixton English.

 It has views of the River Yealm.
-The church is 15th century, with a tower arch 200 years older.
+The church was built in the 15th century, with a tower arch 200 years older.
+Brixton has a single primary school, St Mary's Church of England Primary School.